Dead Man Walking (opera): Act 1

 Sister Helen, with the aid of some of the other sisters, is teaching the children a hymn; this hymn, "He Will Gather Us Around", becomes Helen's leitmotif during the course of the opera.
-After the children leave, Helen reveals to her colleagues that she has heard from an inmate on death row with whom she has been corresponding.
+After the children leave, Helen reveals to her colleagues that she has heard from an inmate on death row (Joseph de Rocher) with whom she has been corresponding.
 He has asked her to be his spiritual adviser through his execution, and she has decided to accept.
 The sisters are shocked, warning Helen of the dangers of her position, but she is firm.